 This Is a Drill: The weapons his hands transform into are two drills.
-Unlike many other examples, he can't only use them for drill attacks but to shoot energy from the tips, or suck in material like water or snow and shoot that.
+Unlike many other examples, he can use them for more than drill attacks; he can shoot energy from the tips, or suck in material like water or snow and shoot that.

 The green monkey, and the team's mechanic.
 Although his talent with machines is unmatched, he is clueless in almost everything else.He pilots Foot Crusher Cruiser 5, which becomes the left foot of the Super Robot.
 His main weapon is his Energy Saws.

 The yellow monkey, and the only female in the team.
 Tomboyish and feisty, she's the team's main fighter with a short temper.She pilots Foot Crusher Cruiser 6, which forms the right foot of the Super Robot.
 Her main weapon is her Robotic Fists.

 Angst Nuke: Her body overheats when she gets angry, and she can become this if she can't get her temper under control.
 The first time this happened, she became so hot that she caused an explosion that destroyed much of the training room and sent Mandarin flying back into a wall.